 Why tai chi is great for seniors

 Tai chi is a low-impact way to build up strength and stability.
 As a low-risk aerobic activity, it’s suitable for a wide range of mobilities and can enhance mental function.
 Tai chi can reduce your risk of falls and enhance your awareness of your body in space.
-Get started with beginner tai chi and learn more about tai chi benefits here.

 5. Strength Training

 Strength training is personal to each individual and can be modified to suit your unique needs and goals.
 You can choose to build up strength with a personal trainer, take an online class or build a daily routine to slowly build up muscle strength.
-The benefit of having a personal trainer or taking an online class is the personal application; you’ll want to be careful to build strength up slowly without causing injury.
+The benefit of having a personal trainer or taking an online strength training class is the personal application; you’ll want to be careful to build strength up slowly without causing injury.
 Consider using your own body weight instead of weights if you’re new to strength training.
 This is a great way to build up muscle strength slowly.
 If you choose weights, begin with lighter weights until you feel confident.
-By introducing a daily exercise regimen of modified strength exercises and stretching, you’ll slowly build up strength and muscle.
+By introducing an exercise regimen of modified strength exercises and daily stretching, you’ll slowly build up strength and muscle.

 Why strength training is great for seniors